-The Society of German Nature Photographers (GDT) presents the award-winning images of the competition European Wildlife Photographer of the Year 2019.
+The German Society for Nature Photograpy (GDT) presents the award-winning images of the competition European Wildlife Photographer of the Year 2019.
 Eduardo Blanco Mendizabal from Spain is this year's overall winner with his picture of an iberian lynx.

 Early this year, I visited the nature park of Sierra de Andújar in Andalusia (Spain) to look for the most endangered species of wild cats in Europe, the Iberian lynx (Lynx pardinus).
 One evening, I discovered a lynx right beside the road.
 The animal hardly took any notice, but proceeded to groom itself quietly.
 Even the headlights of my car did not bother it.
 I took many photographs, but only in this one shot, the lynx's eyes light up ghostlike.

 Canon EOS 7D Mark II, 4.0/200-400mm, ISO 800, tripod

 Biography Eduardo Blanco Mendizabal

 Eduardo Blanco Mendizabal, born in Corella, Spain, in 1977, has always been drawn to photography, but didn't get his first camera until the age of 19.
 Growing up in a small town in pre-digital times, his road to photography was a long and hard learning process.His degree in Wildlife and Forestry Conservation and a licence as a nature guide gave him the chance to feel the soil underneath his feet and the wind in his face.
 He loved his three-year stint as an environmental technician in his hometown and still occasionally leads guided tours at the Natural Park of Bardenas Reales.